 Just because INSCYD is well accepted in cycling – with partners like Team Jumbo Visma, Movistar and Alpecin-Fenix – doesn’t mean INSCYD is limited to cycling.
 In fact, the first INSCYD license purchased ever was in swimming – via the French Institute of Sports INSEP.
 If you are a coach, test lab or federation, who wants to test athletes to better understand their capabilities and create better training programs, we are happy to help you!
 Regardless of the sport you are working in.
+This article is about skiing:

 In a previous blog we illustrated how we can adapt to running sports by developing and validating new technologies for runners.
 This time we like to share with you how we work together with the German Ski Association.
+Prefer a video?
+Watch our free webinar recording via this link.

 INSCYD collaborates with the German Ski Association